-- What values you must share with your future freelance clients?
+- What values must I share with my future freelance clients?

-- How much are you willing to negotiate to get the price you want?
+- How much am I willing to negotiate to get the price I want?

-- Are you willing to negotiate at all?
+- Am I willing to negotiate at all?

 That’s the next critical step - reaching out.